devm33/devm33.com/content/projects/countdown/index.md

 [_Countdown_] is a long running game show on the BBC.
 It consists of three types of rounds: letters rounds, numbers rounds, and a final anagram round.
 The letters round consists of trying to make the longest word out of a pool of nine random letters.
-Similarily, the final round consists of all contestants trying to figure out a single nine-letter anagram.
+Similarly, the final round consists of all contestants trying to figure out a single nine-letter anagram.
 The numbers round is the one I focused on for this project.

 As an aside, I discovered _Countdown_ via a crossover with [_8 out of 10 Cats_] a British panel show.
 It's great combination of comedy banter and game show, I